-With the creation of the Nam Gnouang Reservoir around 4,000 people have been resettled into custom-built communities in new and existing villages.
+With the creation of the Nam Gnouang Reservoir there were 12 villages, 630 HHs and over 4,000 people have been resettled into custom-built communities in 4 new and existing villages.
 Twelve villages have moved to their new homes since the first households resettled in 2009.The THPC resettlement policy ensures that these people receive immediate benefits in terms of housing, facilities and services.
-The challenge for the company and the villagers is to ensure that these new opportunities are translated into better livelihoods and living standards in the long term.
+The challenge for the company and the villagers are to ensure that these new opportunities are translated into better livelihoods and living standards in the long term.

 Resettlement facilities include: